Show all answers | Hide all answers

 In most cases, yes.

-The Pennsylvania State Police maintains a registry of all protection from abuse orders issued throughout the Commonwealth of Pennsylvania.
-Many out of state courts will enforce a valid protection order that is issued and properly filed in another state.
+The Pennsylvania State Police maintains a registry of all Protection From Abuse Orders issued throughout the Commonwealth of Pennsylvania.
+Many out of state courts will enforce a valid protection Order that is issued and properly filed in another state.

-Lawyer Referral Services of Lehigh County (610) 433-7094.
+Call the Bar Assoication of Lehigh County Lawyer Referral Services (610) 433-7094.

-No. You need to make this time, please make appropriate child care arrangements.
+No. Please make appropriate child care arrangements.

 Contact Us • Driving Directions • Parking, Security & ADA Accessibility • Court Home • Disclaimer & Privacy Policy